Insulation

 Insulation is the most effective way to reduce your home’s energy usage and carbon footprint.
 By creating a thermal barrier around your property, you keep heat inside during the winter and out during the summer.

-In the UK, around one-third of all heat lost in an uninsulated home escapes through the walls, and a further quarter through the roof.
+In the UK, around one-third of all heat lost in an uninsulated home escapes through the walls, and a further quarter through the roof (Source: Energy Saving Trust).

 The “Fabric First” approach